What is Abuse?

 - Monetary abuse - Joy’s son takes her pension to do her shopping.
 Joy is not allowed to choose what is bought and is not given any money for herself.

 - Organisational abuse - Ahmed lives in a residential home.
 Sometimes care workers lose patience and shout at him.
 He is often left on his own for long periods of time without a drink and rushed through his evening meal if he takes too long.
 He is put to bed at 7pm because the home is short staffed.

 - Neglect - James lives at home and is looked after by his son.
 Sometimes there is no food in the house and James is not allowed to have the heating on.

 - Physical abuse - Mollie cares for her partner, who has a long term illness.
 Mollie sometimes gets angry and hits him

-- Psychological abuse - Margaret is disabled and needs help to live at home.
-Her carers have threatened her by saying she will have to live in a residential home if she doesn’t make their job easier.
+- Emotional abuse - Margaret is disabled and needs help to live at home.
+Her carers have threatened her by saying she will have to live in a care home if she doesn’t make their job easier.

 - Sexual abuse - Alan has learning disabilities and attends a day centre.
 Another adult touches him in an intimate way that Alan doesn’t like.